mia-platform/documentation/docs/runtime_suite/crud-service.md

 #### Count

-It may be helpful to know how many documents contains a list of resources.
+It may be helpful to know how many documents contains a list of documents.
 For this purpose it is sufficient to invoke a GET on the /count of the resource

 ```bash
 curl -X GET https://your-url/heroes/count -H  "accept: application/json" -H  "content-type: application/json" -H  "secret: secret"